hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 Normally once you've read such a piece of data you discard it.
 The "_read_" call results in the data being copied across the network to the local process, then being used, and then dereferenced.

-What a `near-cache` adds is a form of local storage.
+What a `Near Cache adds is a form of local storage.

 When you request a data record, it is transferred from the node where it is stored to the process that requested it.
-What a near-cache does is *retain* the data record on the process that requested it.
+What a Near Cache does is *retain* the data record on the process that requested it.
 If that process makes a second request for that data record, it is already held locally so doesn't have to be retrieved from the node that holds it.
 So, it is cached near to where it is used.

 Note that this doesn't change where the original data record is stored in the grid, what it is doing is making another copy somewhere else.

 This is a classic caching pattern.
 When the _first_ call is made to read the data record, this is a *cache-miss* and the data is retrieved from the node that has it remotely.
 When the _second_ call is made to read the data record, this is a *cache-hit* and the data is immediately available.
 A _third_ call is also a *cache-hit*, as is a _fourth_, and as more and more calls are made the average for the retrieval time reduces.

-## When near-caches are good
+## When Near Caches are good

-* A near-cache vends a local *copy* of the data to the requestor rather than the master copy.
+* A Near Cache vends a local *copy* of the data to the requestor rather than the master copy.

 This gives excellent performance when the same item of data is read repeatedly.
 The local copy is used rather than the remote copy, network transfer is eliminated, and the retrieval time drops to effectively zero.

 * When the data reads are non-uniform

-Typically a near-cache is a subset of the remote data, there is not room to store everything.
+Typically a Near Cache is a subset of the remote data, there is not room to store everything.
 This gives benefit if some records are read more frequently than others, there is a pattern of localisation.

 Ideally there is a small percentage of data that is frequently used, following some sort of pareto distribution.
-For large datasets it isn't realistic for the near-cache to hold everything, but excellent performance can be obtained if the subset that is used most frequently is of moderate size.
+For large datasets it isn't realistic for the Near Cache to hold everything, but excellent performance can be obtained if the subset that is used most frequently is of moderate size.

-## When near-caches are bad
+## When Near Caches are bad

 * A near-cache vends a local *copy* of the data to the requestor rather than the master copy.
-This may differ from the master copy if the master copy changes -- the near-cache copy is not immediately updated when the master copy updates.
+This may differ from the master copy if the master copy changes -- the Near Cache copy is not immediately updated when the master copy updates.

-So the near-cache data should be viewed as potentially stale.
+So the Near Cache data should be viewed as potentially stale.

 This is the trade-off, but may be unacceptable for some applications.

-* A near-cache is essentially an optimization for *reads*, to eliminate network calls.
+* A Near Cache is essentially an optimization for *reads*, to eliminate network calls.
 Data *writes* must update the master copy so network calls cannot be avoided.

-A near-cache on data that is mainly being written might give no performance benefit in eliminating network calls.
-While this might appear to be a neutral use-case, it is actually detrimental as the near-cache is using up resources on the process that has it.
+A Near Cache on data that is mainly being written might give no performance benefit in eliminating network calls.
+While this might appear to be a neutral use-case, it is actually detrimental as the Near Cache is using up resources on the process that has it.

-* Performance with a near-cache is not uniform or predictable.
-Items that are in the near-cache are available instantly and ones that aren't have to be retrieved which incurs a delay.
+* Performance with a Near Cache is not uniform or predictable.
+Items that are in the Near Cache are available instantly and ones that aren't have to be retrieved which incurs a delay.

 This then gives varying performance to the calling applications, which may in rare occasions be unacceptable.
 For example, a first call may miss an SLA and the second doesn't.

-### Why are near-caches not updated synchronously ?
+### Why are Near Caches not updated synchronously?

 Hazelcast supports multiple clients.
-Client A might update a data record in the grid that client B, C and D all have copies of in their near-caches.
+Client A might update a data record in the grid that client B, C and D all have copies of in their Near Caches.

-To update the near-cache synchronously would require that clients B, C and D in this example would all have to confirm their near-caches have been updated before the update initiated by client A could complete.
+To update the Near Cache synchronously would require that clients B, C and D in this example would all have to confirm their Near Caches have been updated before the update initiated by client A could complete.
 This would significantly slow the response time for client A.

 ## Configuration

-There are numerous configuration options for the near-cache, described in the Hazelcast documentation.
-[See here](http://docs.hazelcast.org/docs/3.8.5/manual/html-single/index.html#configuring-near-cache)
+There are numerous configuration options for the Near Cache, described in the Hazelcast documentation.
+[See here](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#configuring-near-cache)

 ## The example - Fraud Detection